Legend of a Mind

-"Legend of a Mind" is a song by the British progressive rock band the Moody Blues, and was written by the band's flautist Ray Thomas, who provides the lead vocals.
+"Legend of a Mind" is a song by the British progressive rock band the Moody Blues, and was written by the band's flutist, Ray Thomas, who provides the lead vocals.
 "Legend of a Mind" was recorded in January 1968 and was first released on the Moody Blues' album In Search of the Lost Chord.
 Prominently featuring the Mellotron, it was the first song recorded for the album.

 Background and content

 The song's lyrics are about 1960s LSD icon Timothy Leary.
 Leary was an advocate for the use of the drug, enjoying its spiritual benefits, with one of his catchphrases being "Turn on, tune in, drop out."
 A re-recorded version of the song, with different lyrics, "Legend of a Mind (Timothy Leary Lives)" appears on the 1996 album Beyond Life With Timothy Leary.

 The song is perhaps best known for its opening lines: "Timothy Leary's dead / No, n-n-no he's outside looking in", which allude to Leary's use of eastern mysticism (most notably The Tibetan Book of the Dead) to frame the psychedelic experience.

 The song's lyrics describe both Leary and the effects of LSD, such as: